Geology (International) (MESci)

 The four year MESci course at Cardiff involves hypothesis testing, critical analysis and problem solving whilst learning about the process and outcomes of research.

-This course builds upon and augments the equivalent BSc programme by means of a fourth year which enables you to undertake a specialist research project in the area of your choice.
+The MESci builds upon the equivalent BSc programme by means of a fourth year which enables you to undertake a specialist research project in the area of your choice – and the MESci (International) programme also allows you to undertake your third year of study at an overseas university.
+The marks you gain at that university then count towards your Cardiff University degree.

 |Typical A level offer||AAA.
 At least two A-levels should be a Science, Geography, Geology or Maths.|